How To Get a Private Investigator License in Massachusetts

 Overview

-This article explains how to get a private investigator’s license in Massachusetts.
+This article explains how to get a private investigator license in Massachusetts.
 We’ll provide information on the state licensing authority and a list of the general requirements to get a license.
 Plus, we’ll provide some helpful information on training and networking.

-State Licensing Requirements to get a Private Investigator License in Massachusetts
+State Licensing Requirements to Get a Private Investigator License in Massachusetts

-The state requires that you submit an application for a license to engage in the private detective business or a license to engage in the business of a watchman, guard, or patrol agency.
+The Massachusetts Executive Office of Public Safety and Security handles Private Investigator Licensing in Massachusetts.
+The state requires that you apply for a license to engage in the private detective business or a license to engage in the business of a watchman, guard, or patrol agency.
+In addition, a certified reference must be provided.

 The applicant must have been employed as a detective for at least three years as: